PFU partners with The Watercolour World to document paintings for the digital age

 PFU (EMEA) Limited is a specialist company within the Fujitsu family, that’s dedicated to information management solutions.
-We offer advanced technology, intelligent software and consultancy services; that has made us the partner of choice for the world’s most ambitious organisations.
-So whether its document management solutions, bringing galleries online, or small format keyboards for coders, we are committed to enabling the world’s flow of knowledge.
+We offer advanced technology, intelligent software and consultancy services; these have made us the partner of choice for the world’s most ambitious organisations.
+So, whether it is document management solutions, bringing galleries online, or small format keyboards for coders, we are committed to enabling the world’s flow of knowledge.

 Operating in Europe, the Middle East, and Africa, PFU (EMEA) Limited is responsible for marketing and sales of Fujitsu document scanners.
-The European company was established in the United Kingdom in 1981 and has offices in Germany, Italy and Spain and a Knowledge Suite in France, Dubai and Russia.
+The European company was established in the United Kingdom in 1981 and has offices in Germany, Italy and Spain and Knowledge Suites in London, France, Dubai and Russia.
 For more information, please see: www.fujitsu.com/uk/about/local/corporate/subsidiaries/fel/

 The Watercolour World is a free, interactive website that will act as a unique gateway to a global collection of documentary watercolours made before 1900, in both public and private hands.
 Users can search either by via a map or by keyword with tens of thousands of images covering topography, botany, zoology, historic events and human activities and achievements of all kinds.

 The Watercolour World is the brainchild of Fred Hohler, the British former diplomat who founded the Public Catalogue Foundation in 2002, which photographed and published over 200,000 oil paintings in public ownership in Britain for the first time.
 He is joined by Andra Fitzherbert as Chief Executive of The Watercolour World.